-Admission to the upper division professional nursing program is competitive and based on cumulative GPA.
+Admission to the upper division professional nursing program is competitive.
 A minimum higher education GPA of 3.0 is required to apply.
 Prerequisite courses must be completed with a grade of “C” or higher.
 Because the number of seats available for starting upper division study each semester is limited; students are encouraged to maintain a cumulative GPA above 3.0.

 Nursing advisors will assist students to determine semester for application to the major.
 Prerequisite courses must be completed prior to beginning nursing major.
 Application deadlines are subject to change: please check with nursing advisors.

 Below is a sample plan of study.
 Consult your degree audit for your program requirements.

 Students accepted into the College of Nursing should be academically prepared to be placed into MATH 2600 and CHEM 1120, otherwise students will be required to take MATH 1200 or MATH 1180 and/or CHEM 1110.
 The additional course credit can be used to meet the total credit hours required for graduation.

 Students are required to successfully complete 120 credit hours with an overall grade point average of 2.0 or higher.

 Students should consult their Degree Audit for coursework that fulfills the University of Toledo Core Curriculum.